namin/lms-black/README.md

 Language using MetaOCaml_.

 How?
 First, all functions (at any level) are polymorphic as to whether they generate code or run.
-Second, the code generated is also polymorphic in this way!
+Second, code generated is also polymorphic in this way!